losshin/losshin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Kotlin, Flutter, Processing, and Game Logic.
+- 🌱 I’m currently learning Kotlin, and Flutter.
 - 👯 I’m looking to collaborate on Android Development, and Game Development.